medialab/xan/docs/cmd/select.md

   $ xan select -Ae 'a + b as c, len(name) as name_len'

+If your expression becomes too complicated, you can write it in a file and use the -f/--evaluate-file flag instead:

+  $ xan select -f selection.moonblade

 For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.

 For a list of available functions, use `xan help functions`.

 Usage:
+    xan select -e <expr> [options] [<input>]
+    xan select -f <path> [options] [<input>]
     xan select [options] [--] <selection> [<input>]
     xan select --help

 select options:
     -A, --append                Append the selection to the rows instead of replacing them.
-    -e, --evaluate         Toggle expression evaluation rather than using the shorthand notation.
+    -e, --evaluate <expr>       Toggle expression evaluation rather than using the shorthand notation.
+    -f, --evaluate-file <path>  If given, evaluate the selection expression found in file at <path>.
     -E, --errors <policy>       What to do with evaluation errors.
 One of:
                                   - "panic": exit on first error
                                   - "ignore": ignore row altogether
                                   - "log": print error to stderr [default: panic].

 Common options:
     -h, --help             Display this message